TheDrw/Self-Improvement-Things/C++/list/README.md

 # dlist class and dforward_list class

 At the moment, it compiles and builds in visual studio 2017 and g++ 5.3.1-1ubuntu or something.
+All the classes live in the drw namespace, so keep that in mind.

 The dlist class is a doubly linked list.
 The dnode class is setup for doubly linked list.
 I've only tested dlist with primitive data types.
 So far it seems fine.
 Because I didn't implement iterators, I'm most likely going to leave it as is.